-The Yoshukan Karate Association is lead by Kancho Earl Robertson (Founder & Director).
-Kancho Robertson has over 40 years of teaching experience and has studied in Japan under Hanshi Tsuyoshi Chitose and Soke Yasuhiro Chitose (Grand Masters of Chito Ryu Karate-do), Hanshi Shane Higashi (Chief Instructor of Canadian Chito Ryu), Sensei Mike Litwinczuk, the original RCMP self-defence instructor, Sensei Don Niiya (Kodokan Judo), Kaicho Mike Foster (Founder of the Yoshukai International Karate Association), Kyoshi Devorah Dometrich (Ryu Kyu Kobudo Hosoin Shinkokai), Hanshi Masaru Inomoto (Founder of Rengo-kai) and Kyoshi Yukio (Fred) Okimura (Muso Shinden Ryu Iaido).
+The Yoshukan Karate-Do is lead by Kancho Earl Robertson (Founder & Director).
+Kancho Robertson has over a half century of study and teaching experience.
+He has studied in Japan under Hanshi Masaru Inomoto (Founder of Jikkishin Ryu), O-Sensei Tsuyoshi Chitose and Soke Yasuhiro Chitose (Grand Masters of Chito Ryu Karate-do), Hanshi Shane Higashi (Chief Instructor of Canadian Chito Ryu), Sensei Mike Litwinczuk, the original RCMP self-defence instructor, Sensei Paul Brown (Kodokan Judo), Kaicho Mike Foster (Founder of the Yoshukai International Karate Association), Hanshi Devorah Dometrich (Ryu Kyu Kobudo Hozoin Shinkokai) and Sensei Yukio (Fred) Okimura (Muso Shinden Ryu Iaido).

-Kancho has studied Boxing; Greco-Roman Wrestling; Aikido; Kali; and various systems of karate over his 40+ years of martial arts study.
+Kancho has studied Boxing; Greco-Roman Wrestling; Aikido; Kali and various other systems of karate over his 50+ years of martial arts study.
 A former top competitor (Kumite & Kata), Kancho believes the true goal of martial arts training is the pursuit of character development.

 Yoshukan Crest.